Peruzal/xamarin-forms-guide/docs/networking.md

 **iOS**

 On iOS you will just need to make sure that the API is using `https`.
-If you the url is `http`, you will need to add some configuration to the `Info.plist` file.
+If the url is `http`, you will need to add some configuration to the `Info.plist` file.

 ## Performing a *GET* Request